-The combination of legal protection of user data as well as individual initiatives towards privacy-affirming online behavior will certainly improve the overall online privacy situation of Brazil in the times to come.
+The combination of the legal protection of user data as well as individual initiatives towards privacy-affirming online behavior will certainly improve the overall online privacy situation of Brazil in the times to come.

-Brazil has a history with imposing restrictions on social media platforms and apps like WhatsApp and Facebook.
+Brazil has a history of imposing restrictions on social media platforms and apps like WhatsApp and Facebook.
 During the elections in 2018, 100,000 WhatsApp accounts were banned to maintain political conformity and silence dissent.

 The government has also expressed concerns that ISPs must follow orders to impose blocks on the internet as the government sees fit.
-These state of affairs are common in Brazil and – in all likelihood – are likely to continue to restrict the freedom of online space in the country for the foreseeable future.
+These states of affairs are common in Brazil and – in all likelihood – are likely to continue to restrict the freedom of online space in the country for the foreseeable future.

-Staying safe over public Wi-Fi
+4. Staying safe over public Wi-Fi

-Public Wi-Fi hotspots in places like cafes, airports, malls etc. are unsafe in Brazil because these are easy access points for cybercriminals to exploit.
+Public Wi-Fi hotspots in places like cafes, airports, malls, etc. are unsafe in Brazil because these are easy access points for cybercriminals to exploit.
 In 2016, hackers set up fake Wi-Fi spots in Rio Galeão Airport to steal user data.
 Since public Wi-Fi is usually an open-access network without any password protection or sophisticated encryption, hackers take advantage of these to prey on easy targets and perpetrate data breach attacks.

 This can lead to the leaking of private and sensitive information including a user’s photos and even credit card information.
 Using VPNs on public Wi-Fi can make you relatively safer because it adds strong layers of encryption to protect you from malicious users that may be lurking on the same network as you.
 As such, it is strongly recommended that users keep their VPNs turned on if they must access a public Wi-Fi hotspot in Brazil.

-- Subscribe and download one of the VPN provides listed above depending on your budget and needs
+- Subscribe and install one of the VPN providers listed above (ExpressVPN is our top pick).

-- Launch the VPN app
+- Launch the VPN app on your device.

-- Select Brazil as the server location
+- Select Brazil as the server location.